moderndatacompany/dataos.info/docs/quick_guides/deploy_data_model/index.md

-# Quick Guide: Deploying Your Data Model
+# Deploying Your Data Model

 !!! info "Information"
     Ready to deploy your Lens model on DataOS?
 This quick guide will walk you through the process, ensuring a smooth and secure deployment.
 Let's get your Lens Resource up and running in no time!